docker/docs/ee/desktop/troubleshoot/windows-issues.md

 ---
 title: Troubleshoot Docker Desktop Enterprise issues on Windows
 description: Learn about Docker Desktop Enterprise
-keywords: Docker EE, Windows, Mac, Docker Desktop, Enterprise, troubleshoot
+keywords: Docker EE, Windows, Docker Desktop, Enterprise, troubleshoot
 ---

+This page contains information on how to diagnose Docker Desktop Enterprise (DDE) issues on Windows, send feedback, and submit the issues to Docker Support.

 # Creating a diagnostics file in Docker Desktop Enterprise